MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 <!-- TODO: Screenshot of Let's start with region -->

 > [!NOTE]
 > When at the **Let's start with region** OOBE screen don't continue the setup as you will need to enter Audit mode at this point.
-In the event that you started the setup of an account by mistake, you can open an Administrative Command Prompt and run `C:\Windows\System32\Sysprep\sysprep.exe /audit` to enter Audit mode and continue the steps.
+In the event that you started the setup of an account by mistake, you can open Command Prompt with Administrator privileges and run `C:\Windows\System32\Sysprep\sysprep.exe /audit` to enter Audit mode and continue the steps.

 ## Enter Audit Mode